There are many frameworks: funnels, journeys, flywheels, cadences, playbooks… How do we make sense of it all?

 Everything begins with a person.
 Since it’s not practical to market to everyone, we segment customers into personas to better understand our target audience.

-A persona is an imaginary person who possesses your customers’ needs, fears, goals, and behavior patterns.
+A persona is an imaginary person who possesses your customers’ needs, fears, goals, consumer behavior, and behavior patterns.
 Personas include demographic, psychographic, and behavioral characteristics.
 Understanding these personas can improve customer targeting and a better overall customer experience.

 Customer segmentation helps identify the target audience by categorizing customers based on specific criteria, making marketing efforts more effective.